 “It is good to have an end to journey toward; but it is the journey that matters, in the end.” - Ernest Hemingway

-It's not an overstatement to say that my first Iyengar Yoga class changed the course of my life forever.
+It's not an overstatement to say that my first Iyengar Yoga class changed the course of my life.

-In a job I hated; constantly stressed out and anxious; spending increasing amounts of time home alone - I had no idea the light that yoga was about to shine on my situation.
+In a job I hated; constantly stressed out and anxious; spending increasing amounts of time home alone - I had no idea the light that yoga was about to shine into my life.

 In the last ten minutes of that very first class, we lay in Savasana and began our relaxation.
 I could feel the emotion building in my body, filling me like a balloon.
 It pushed and strained, looking for its exit route and I battled to keep it in.
 But there came a point where its force was so strong and all I could do was give in to it.
 The emotion poured out of me in heaving waves and the tears trickled silently down my cheeks.

-At the time, I really didn't know why this was happening or where it was coming from.
-Now, when I look back, what I understand is that for the first time in perhaps forever, my mind and body were being given the opportunity to slow down.
+At the time, I didn't know why this was happening or where it was coming from.
+When I look back now what I understand is that for the first time in perhaps forever, my mind and body were being given the opportunity to slow down.
 And in slowing down, a new space was created, and all the tension that had been growing inside me during the previous years poured into that space, grateful to have somewhere else to go.